awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-member.md

 ### Declare a Member Resource<a name="aws-resource-guardduty-member--examples--Declare_a_Member_Resource"></a>

-The following example shows how to declare a `Member` resource:
+The following example shows how to declare a GuardDuty `Member` resource:

 #### JSON<a name="aws-resource-guardduty-member--examples--Declare_a_Member_Resource--json"></a>